The Best Food Proportions for Weight Loss

 The “plate method” is nothing new.
 In fact, it’s just a simple technique that nutritionists have been recommending to people for a long time.

-Not surprisingly, this method is followed by athletes and others who want to lose weight without giving up too much, through a variable, balanced, and healthy diet.
+Not surprisingly, this method is followed by athletes and others who want to lose weight without suffering, through a variable, balanced and healthy diet.

 The main benefits of making sure your dishes contain adequate proportions of foods include: